This is how Slovenian food tastes

 Discovering Europe while traveling also means trying the specialties on site.
 Slovenian food was one of the themes of our trip from the Alps to the Adriatic.
 We were curious and wanted to know more about it.
 We had already gathered impressions on ours in spring Travel to Kamnik.
 This time we also wanted the kitchen Slovenia discover.
 It quickly became clear that Slovenian food is influenced by many nations.
 No wonder!
 After all, Italians, Austrians, Hungarians and Croats played a major role in the country's history.
 They all left their mark on Slovenian cooking pots, and not just in them Ljubljana's kitchens.
 These specialties can also be found in the country, and even in the kitchens of Star chefs.

-Slovenian food is farm food
+Typical Slovenian food is peasant food

 This is how Slovenian food tastes at Gostilna Avsenik in Begunje